1234Attri/MTM6404-Capstone-Iteration01/README.md

-# ☕ Coffee Task Manager – React Capstone Project
+ Task Manager – React Capstone Project

 Welcome to **Coffee Task Manager**, a React-based single-page application built for managing tasks in a cozy coffee shop environment.
 This project is developed as part of **MTM6404 Web Applications – Capstone Iteration 4**.